kianapaz/seng371/README.md

 Repository to hold the assignments for SENG 371.
 For the Software Evolution Milestones.
-Choosen Open Source Project: Freeplane (Original repo link: https://github.com/freeplane/freeplane)
+Choosen Open Source Project: Freeplane (Original repo link: https://github.com/freeplane/freeplane) Milestone 1: Continuous Integration was setup.
+Three Workflows will now trigger build and tests for the program.

 ### Freeplane
 Freeplane is an open source productivity application with mind mapping and mapping information software tools at its core.